hyperledger/iroha/CONTRIBUTING.md

 ## How Can I Contribute?

-There are a lot ways you could contribute to our project:
+There are a lot of ways you could contribute to our project:

 - Report [bugs](#reporting-bugs) and [vulnerabilities](#reporting-vulnerabilities)
 - [Suggest improvements](#suggesting-improvements) and implement them